 North Carolina has long been home to legends of Bigfoot, the Lake Norman Monster, and Lizardmen, but recently, there’s been a growing belief of modern pterosaurs living in North Carolina.
 Pterosaurs were flying reptiles that many scientists believe went extinct a long time ago.

-Cryptozoologist Jonathan Whitcomb (author of the books ‘Modern Pterosaurs‘, ‘Searching for Ropens and Finding God‘, and ‘Beat That Kid in Chess‘) sent out a press release about the creatures, including new pterodactyl sightings in North Carolina.
+Cryptozoologist Jonathan Whitcomb (author of the books ‘Modern Pterosaurs‘, ‘Searching for Ropens and Finding God‘, and ‘Beat That Kid in Chess‘) recently published an article about the creatures, including new pterodactyl sightings in North Carolina.
 He commented, “my associates and I believe that these are non-extinct pterosaurs, what many persons would call ‘pterodactyls’ or ‘flying dinosaurs.’”

 Cynthia Lee, who has been studying to become a veterinary technician, reported to Whitcomb an apparent pterosaur that she saw on Thursday, January 4, in Raleigh.
 She was sure that the flying creature had no feathers, but it did have a long tail with a “diamond shaped bulb at the end of the tail.”
 It also had a head crest.

 She also spotted the creature last week following Wednesday’s snow.
 Lee was taking an Uber ride to work when she saw the same crested creature out the window.
 The driver did not see it.